1966 LOLA T70 MARK II

 A car sold ready to race with a new engine

 At the beginning of 2020, the LOLA was completely stripped down.
 All safety equipment is valid.
 The tank and crack-test date from the beginning of 2020, the gearbox has been overhauled.
 The conical gear was replaced in 2020.
 The Chevrolet 350 ci engine producing 470 hp was revised in early 2021 and has maximum potential.
-The French HTP is from 2020 is valid until 2029.
+The French FIA HTP is from 2021, it is valid until 2030.
 This LOLA T70 Mark II is ready to race.

 Photo credit: Luc Joly & O ONE